What is super?

 Am I eligible for super?

 Most people working in Australia are entitled to be paid super by their employer.
-This means your employer has to pay a minimum of 9.5% of your salary into your super fund if:
+This means your employer has to pay a minimum of 11% of your salary (from 1 July 2023) into your super fund if:

-- you’re under 18 and are paid a minimum of $450 (before tax) in a calendar month and work 30 or more hours a week.
+- you’re under 18 and work 30 or more hours a week.

 It doesn’t matter if you’re working full time, part time or casually – if you meet the above criteria, you should receive SG contributions from your employer.